harens/depythel/docs/source/analysis.rst

                 * It should be client-side caching and not server-side since the data is not deterministic.
 Dependencies can be updated frequently and so it would not be wise to cache incorrect information in a database.

 #.
 Command Line Tool

     Although the Python API is being developed first, a command line tool should still be available for general usage.
 This is especially important for continuous testing integration, where a CLT can be easily added.

     #.
 It should provide at least the same feature set as the API.

         * Although the CLT is designed with more novice users in mind, it should not be a watered down version of the API.
           They should both have the same core functionality.

     #.
 Similar to the API, some form of dependency visualisation should be available.

         * For the CLT, where the end users are less experienced, an interactive tree might be a more beneficial form of visualisation.

         * To be a success, there should be at least two forms of possible output available, so as to give the users choice.

 #.
 Unit Testing

     Unit tests provide a useful way of determining whether the code base works as intended.
 To pass this criteria, there must be the following

     * Automated Testing

         * This would provide a useful way to determine whether recent changes work as expected.

         * This could be in the form of a GitHub actions workflow, which could test newly uploaded commits.

     * >= 95% Test Coverage

         * A high test coverage is essential for making sure the code is properly tested and functions as expected.

         * In terms of being a success, this is pretty self-explanatory.
 It must pass this percentage in terms of coverage.

+..
+[1] Karmer, J., 2016.
+Your Dependencies Are Your Problem; Or, Why I Don't Use React Router. [online] Jkk.github.io.
+Available at: <https://jkk.github.io/dependencies-your-problem> [Accessed 25 March 2022].